Get E-Book

 API_BASE_URL=https://api.local

-Each declaration has a name, an equals sign, and a value.
-Node stores the value as a string.
+Each line has a name, an equals sign, and a value.
+After parsing, Node stores the value as a string.
 3000 becomes "3000". true becomes "true".
 JSON-looking text stays text.

 FEATURE_ENABLED=true